itsjordanmuller/2023-javascript-sandbox/README.md

 I then performed and displayed the results of five basic arithmetic operations: addition (`sum`), subtraction (`difference`), multiplication (`product`), division (`quotient`), and modulus (`remainder`).
 Each operation was accompanied by an output string, like `sumOutput = \`${x} + ${y} = ${sum}\``, which not only provided the calculation results but also neatly presented the operands and the operation performed.

-This exercise was effective in demonstrating the use of arithmetic operators, string interpolation using template literals, and generating random numbers.
-It enhanced my understanding of how to combine these elements to create informative and readable outputs, a skill useful in various programming tasks.

 <details>
 <summary>View JS Code - script.js - M - Number Challenge</summary>
 <br>